cimug-org/CIMTool/cim-tool-deploy-instructions.md

 ## Packaging & Deploying CIMTool as an Eclipse Product

 > When taking into consideration the packaging and deployment of **CIMTool** it is important to highlight that the set of **CIMTool** plugins is not distributed from a plugins update site as with other Eclipse plugins.
 Rather, **CIMTool** is packaged and deployed as an **Eclipse Product**.
 The steps outlined in this set of instructions offer guidance as to the packaging and deployment process.
-Note that the steps outlined

 ###### Step 1: